-The rope locker drains overboard through a special drain fitting located in the hull side at the bottom of the rope locker.
-Inspect the drain frequently to remove any accumulated debris.
+The anchor locker drains overboard through a drain fitting in the hull side at the bottom of the anchor locker.
+It is important to inspect the drain frequently to remove any accumulated debris.

 5.5 Plumbing System Maintenance

 Information supplied with water system components, by the equipment manufacturers, is included with this manual.
 Refer to the information for additional operation and service information.